 The School of Government & Public Policy encourages independent learning by reducing reliance on assessment through formal exams and introducing more flexible forms of class assessment.

 All classes are of single semester length.
-In pre-Honours classes, students are examined at the end of the appropriate semester; short examination diets with two-hour examinations are held in January and May.
+In pre-Honours classes, students are examined at the end of the appropriate semester; short examination diets with examinations are held at the end of each semester.
 For most classes, a formal essay-based examination at the end of the class still provides for two-thirds of the class assessment.

 In pre-Honours classes on research methods, assessment is entirely by class-work.
 In some other classes, essays are supplemented by or, in part, replaced by project work or book reviews.
 At Honours level, all Single Honours students are required to complete a 10,000-word dissertation in Politics.

 Learning & teaching